eurogiciel-oss/connman-json-client/README.md

 # connman-json-client

-This project aim to provide a simple json interface to control ConnMan through dbus.
+This project aim to provide a simple ncurses interface to control ConnMan through dbus.

 It's based on connmanctl, the official command line client for ConnMan.
 ConnMan's home page: https://connman.net